Part 1: What is my baseline risk of dementia?

 We discuss what to do in this scenario in this article.

-Certain genes can lead to the build-up of bad proteins in the brain, resulting in dementia symptoms.
+Certain genes can make us more susceptible to the build-up of dementia proteins in the brain, but it’s not a guarantee.

 2) FAMILY HABITS